Main Salmon

 Mile 25.9 – Hancock Camp:

 River Left.
 Sometimes called “long beach”.
 Immediately below rapid.
+This is a reservable camp.

 II